 - 7.7.1 The application site falls within Source Protection Zone 1 relating to a groundwater abstraction borehole located approximately 350m north east of the site.
 The site is also potentially on or within close proximity to a historic landfill. - 7.7.2 Paragraph 183(a) of the NPPF states that planning decisions should ensure that a site is suitable for its proposed use taking account of ground conditions and any risks arising from instability and contamination and after remediation, as a minimum, land should not be capable of being determined as contaminated land under Part IIA of the Environmental Protection Act 1990.
-Additionally, paragraph 183(c) states that adequate site investigation information, prepared by a competent person, is available to inform these assessments. - 7.7.3 Policy DM9 of the Development Management Policies LDD states that the Council will only grant planning permission for development, on, or near to, on land suspected to be contaminated, where the Council is satisfied that: - i) There will no threat to the health of future users or occupiers of the site or neighbouring land; and - ii) There will be no adverse impact on the quality of local groundwater or surface water quality - 7.7.4 The Environment Agency (EA) have commented that given the change of use involves the storage of building material and equipment it is potentially contaminative and may be detrimental to groundwater quality.
-Due to the site's location within Source Protection Zone 1, this is particularly important.
-Due to the absence of a Groundwater Risk Assessment the LPA and EA are unable to conclude that the risks to potable water can be safely managed, contrary to DM9 of the Development Management Policies LDD and the NPPF.
+Additionally, paragraph 183(c) states that adequate site investigation information, prepared by a competent person, is available to inform these assessments. - 7.7.3 Policy DM9 of the Development Management Policies LDD (adopted July 2013) states that the Council will only grant planning permission for development, on, or near to, on land suspected to be contaminated, where the Council is satisfied that: - There will no threat to the health of future users or occupiers of the site or neighbouring land; and - ii) There will be no adverse impact on the quality of local groundwater or surface water quality - 7.7.4 The Environment Agency (EA) have commented that given the change of use includes the processing of construction waste material aggregates and soils the applicant should submit a groundwater risk assessment that demonstrates that the risks to potable water supplies posed by the change of use can be safely managed.
+The EA have also advised that leachate (by product derived from solid wastes due to their physical, chemical and biological changes) from construction waste/aggregate can result in contaminative run-off that could be a detriment to groundwater quality beneath the site. - 7.7.5 The applicant was advised some time ago to undertake a holistic (site wide including application site and wider site) ground water risk assessment; however no assessment has been forthcoming which conflicts with the requirements of the NPPF.